Zilliqa/ZRC/zrcs/zrc-1.md

 ### E. Transitions

-The transitions of a contract define the public interface for the contract, are defined with the keyword `transition` followed by the parameters to be passed.
+A non-fungible token contract requires the following five transitions.
+They are defined with the keyword `transition` followed by the parameters to be passed.
 The definition ends with the `end` keyword.

 **1. Approve**